 - Summer Semester: 16 hours/week minimum, 7 weeks or more

 - Spring and Fall Semesters: 8 hours/week minimum, 10 weeks or more per semester

 - Project-based internships: 8 hours/week minimum, 4 weeks or more

 - Recent graduates will be considered

 North River Commission partners with area colleges and high schools, as well as internship programs.
 Individuals can contact us directly, starting with the Internship Interest form.
 Click here.
-You will be asked to provide a resume and basic contact information and send a resume to Thomas Applegate, Executive Director: thomasapplegate<at>northrivercommission.org.
-Thomas or another staff will contact you.
+You will be asked to provide a resume and basic contact information.
+A staff member will contact you.

 Project internships will be posted with an application deadline.

-Selection of semester internships are made on a rolling basis until internships are filled.
+Selections of semester internships are made on a rolling basis until internships are filled.
 We recommend the following dates as guides.
-We encourage you to let us know about your interest, even when a date below has passed.
+We encourage you to let us know about your interest, even if the date below has passed.

 - Summer: contact us between February 1st and April 1st

 - Fall: contact us before August 15th